JoyZadan/shop-kbeauty/README.md

 Centre of screen on mobile and right side of the screen on tablet and bigger screens:
 * Product name
 * Product brand - this links to the brand detail page
-* Wishlist icon - right text of product brand
+* Wishlist icon - right text of product brand that redirects to login page if user is not logged in, or adds the product to a user's wishlist
 * Product category - this links to all products page, filtered by the product's category
 * Product subcategory - this links to all products page, filtered by the product's subcategory
 * Product price